CheesyModz/Deadly-Sky/README.md

 Game Icon: ![image](https://user-images.githubusercontent.com/49135331/147681790-ff9e8c8d-2b52-4aa0-9b44-f63b99b01f33.png)

+**NOTE** Some of the files are missing due to being to large to upload on GitHub.
+To download/view the entire project follow the Google Drive link.

 # How to download (Windows Users)
-1. Download all contents in the `Build` folder listed above
+1. Download all contents in the `Build` folder listed in the Google Drive
 2. Make sure all contents are in the same directory
 3. Install Unity (The game can only be ran by users with Unity?
 I think.
 Also, there is a free personal plan for 12 monthhs I believe)